wcm-io-devops/conga-sling-plugin/src/site/markdown/index.md

 This plugin extends [CONGA][conga] with:

-* Manage OSGi configuration templates in [Apache Sling Provisioning][sling-provisioning] file format
+* Manage OSGi configuration templates in [Combined JSON files][osgi-config-combined-json] or [Apache Sling Provisioning][sling-provisioning] file format
-* Generate OSGi configurations in [Apache Felix Config Admin][felix-configadmin] file format
+* Generate OSGi configurations in `.cfg.json` files (as used by [Apache Sling Configuration Installer Factory][sling-configuration-installer-factory-cfg-json])

 ### Further Resources